You are here

-Fact: Panic Attacks are usually caused by a mental health issue.
+Fact: Panic attacks are usually caused by a mental health issue.
 It can certainly feel overwhelming and like a loss of control when a panic attack strikes.
-Thoughts like “I’m going ‘crazy’” or “I’m losing it” are common while someone is having a Panic Attack.
-Panic Attacks should be taken seriously, as they are distressing and can be very debilitating.
-Usually, however, a Panic Attack often last only a few minutes (but for someone having one, it can seem a LOT longer!).
+Thoughts like “I’m going ‘crazy’” or “I’m losing it” are common while someone is having a panic attack.
+Panic attacks should be taken seriously, as they are distressing and can be very debilitating.
+Usually, however, a panic attack often lasts only a few minutes (but for someone having one, it can seem a LOT longer!).
 While a person might feel ‘on edge’ for a while after, it’s not causing you permanent mental or physical damage.

-Fact: For many people with Panic Disorder, Panic Attacks can come on suddenly and unexpectedly.
+Fact: For many people with panic disorder, panic attacks can come on suddenly and unexpectedly.
 If they are not caused by any one specific thing, it can be impossible to avoid them.
-For others, there might be certain things that cause or trigger a Panic Attack.
-Sometimes this results in someone actively avoiding certain places or situations in order to avoid triggering a panic attack which can get in the way of living a happy, healthy life (avoiding crowds can turn into withdrawing from friends, family, school, work, etc.) and even develop into a complication called Agoraphobia (extreme fear of being out or around crowds, crowded spaces or enclosed public places).
-Some treatment strategies for Panic Disorder and other Anxiety Disorders actually involve exposing the person to things that might trigger their anxiety in a controlled way in order to help them learn coping strategies.
+For others, there might be certain things that cause or trigger a panic attack.
+Sometimes this results in someone actively avoiding certain places or situations in order to avoid triggering a panic attack which can get in the way of living a happy, healthy life (avoiding crowds can turn into withdrawing from friends, family, school, work, etc.) and even develop into agoraphobia (which is the extreme fear and avoidance of crowded spaces or enclosed public places that may lead you to panic and feel trapped).
+Some treatment strategies for panic disorder and other anxiety disorders actually involve exposing the person to things that might trigger their anxiety in a controlled way in order to help them learn coping strategies.

-Fact: The causes of Anxiety Disorders are not entirely understood.
+Fact: The causes of anxiety disorders are not entirely understood.
 It seems to be triggered by any number of factors including upbringing, biological/genetic factors, learned behaviours, brain chemistry and challenging life experiences.
-People who come from caring, supportive families are still at risk of developing an anxiety disorder like Panic Disorder.
+People who come from caring, supportive families can still develop an anxiety disorder, or any mental illness, like panic disorder.

 Myth: Since anxiety is "in your head," anxiety disorders are not true illnesses.